Editing the Note Voice (Stem Direction)

 In the Voice submenu of the Note menu, choose the Single Voice, Upper Voice, or Lower Voice command.

-Composer will change the voice of the selected notes.
-If you choose upper voice, and some of the selected notes were in a single voice, then Composer will change to lower voice any notes that were not selected but which had pitches below the newly assigned upper voice notes.
+Musician will change the voice of the selected notes.
+If you choose upper voice, and some of the selected notes were in a single voice, then Musician will change to lower voice any notes that were not selected but which had pitches below the newly assigned upper voice notes.
 It will also change to upper voice any notes that were not selected but which had pitches above the newly assigned upper voice notes.
-Composer will similarly change the voices of adjacent notes if you choose lower voice, and some of the selected notes were in the single voice.
+Musician will similarly change the voices of adjacent notes if you choose lower voice, and some of the selected notes were in the single voice.

 In the following example, a quarter note is accompanied by two eighth notes.
 In a piano or keyboard part, the quarter note and eighth notes should be separated into upper and lower voices.
 In preparation, select the quarter note: